-So to celebrate my little’s second birthday, he chose pancakes and pajamas as the theme.
+So to celebrate my little’s second birthday, he chose pancakes and pajamas party as the theme.
 This way he could combine his two favorite things in life – pancakes and pajamas.

 For the party, we invited guests to wear their favorite pajamas.
 We rented a space at our local community center where the kids played in bounce houses, jumped in the ball pit and enjoyed running around the open play space.
 Once all of their energy was out, we served them favorite breakfast treats.
 It was so much fun!

 Here are some of my favorite pancakes and pajamas party ideas that I used to make his birthday extra sweet.

 When planning the menu for his pancakes and pajamas party, the first thing I thought about were breakfast dishes to serve.
 Cereal, pancakes, donuts and quiche all came to mind.

 Since I adore hosting parties featuring mini desserts that don’t require forks, I decided to make the breakfast food bite sized too.
 I served mini quiches, cereal cups and donut holes.
 Smaller food was easier for little hands and guests could enjoy a larger variety without getting full.

 Donuts versus Cake